warwick-machine-learning-group/tfl_parallel_mp4_extraction/TestStub/README.md

 ## Test stubs

-This folder contains the C++ header and source files, a Linux shell executable and scripts for testing the video extraction library.
+This folder contains the C++ header and source files, a C++ executable and Python scripts for executing the video extraction library.
 Examples of code snippets for calling the routines in the library are provided below.

 ### A code snippet in Python
 The complete code can be found in ```run_4_parallel_video_extraction.py```.